Filing a Complaint

 - The AHB will resolve the complaint in one of the following three ways:

 - No violation — A decision that the respondent did not violate the honor code.

 - Warning — A decision that the preponderance of evidence does not clearly confirm a violation but the facts of the case raise sufficient concern.

-- Violations of the Honor Code are among the most serious offenses that a student may commit at Mount Holyoke College.
+- Violations of the academic honor code are among the most serious offenses that a student may commit at Mount Holyoke College.
 The AHB shall invoke penalties at its discretion, up to and including suspension or dismissal from the College.
 The number and nature of violations shall be taken into account in the deliberations of the AHB.

-- If a complaint is filed with the AHB involves a student’s work is associated with a course, the student may not take any action(s), for example, withdraw from a course or elect the ungraded option until the complaint is fully adjudicated.
+- If a complaint filed with the AHB involves a student’s work is associated with a course, the student may not take any action(s), for example, withdraw from a course or elect the ungraded option, until the complaint is fully adjudicated.

-- For first violations:the AHB will consult with the faculty member, when course related, in whose class the violation occurred concerning the choice of sanction, but the final decision as to which option is selected rests with the faculty member.
-The AHB will recommend one of the following sanctions depending on the nature and level of the first violation.
-In circumstances that transcend the boundaries of the course, the AHB will retain the right to make the appropriate sanction.
+- For first violations: The AHB will consult with the faculty member in whose class the violation occurred concerning the choice of sanction, but the final decision as to which option is selected rests with the faculty member.
+The AHB will recommend one of the following sanctions depending on the nature and level of the first violation:

 - Expulsion from the course with a W (withdrawal) recorded on the student’s transcript.

 - Expulsion from the course with an F (failing grade) recorded on the student’s transcript.